Erasiel/algds-eng/exercises/exercises_06_data_structures.md

 ### Exercise 2

-What is the difference between a `List` implementation that uses an array (e.g. `java.util.ArrayList` in Java or `std::vector` in C++) and a linked list implementation?
+What is the difference between a `List` implementation that uses a direct access array (e.g. `java.util.ArrayList` in Java or `std::vector` in C++) and a linked list implementation?
 When is one more effective than the other?
 Is one better than the other?

 Which variant is used in Python?